kostrykin/galaxy-image-analysis/CONVENTIONS.md

 **Intensity images.**

-**Label maps** are images with pixel-level annotations, usually corresponding to objects.
+**Label maps** are images with pixel-level annotations, usually corresponding to distinct image regions (e.g., objects).
 We avoid the terms *label image* and *labeled image*, since these can be easily confused with image-level annotations (instead of pixel-level).
-The labels (pixel values) must uniquely identify objects (i.e. labels must be unique even if objects are not adjacent).
-Background should correspond to the label 0.
+The labels (pixel values) must uniquely identify the labeled image regions (i.e. labels must be unique, even for non-adjacent image regions).
+If a label semantically corresponds to the image background, that label should be 0.

 **Binary images** are a special case of label maps with only two labels.
 To facilitate visual perception, the foreground label should correspond to white (value 255 for `uint8` images and value 65535 for `uint16` images), since background corresponds to the label 0, which is black.